Using the electronic shutter

 - Even if you set the camera to shoot without the shutter sound, the aperture and focus will make sounds.

-- When using a lens compatible with Aperture Drive in AF, sound from the aperture drive may be audible during continuous shooting if [Aperture Drive in AF] is set to [Focus Priority] (on cameras whose system software (firmware) version is 3.00 or later).
+- When using a lens compatible with Aperture Drive in AF, sound from the aperture drive may be audible during continuous shooting if [Aperture Drive in AF] is set to [Focus Priority].

 - If you set [Audio signals] to [Off], the camera will not beep when the subject comes into focus or when the self-timer is in operation.

 - During blackout-free shooting, the slower the shutter speed, the lower the refresh rate of the screen.
 If you want the screen display to be smooth in order to track the subject, set a shutter speed faster than 1/125 second.

 - The electronic shutter operates differently when a Mount Adaptor is attached on the camera.